Spain

 Wine Regions

-Spain has over 70 Denominaciones de Origen (DOs) spread across the country, each reflecting local grape varieties, climates, and winemaking traditions.
-These regions range from coastal hills to inland plateaus and high-altitude valleys.
+Spain has over 70 Denominaciones de Origen (DOs) spread across the country, each shaped by local grape varieties, climate, and winemaking traditions.
+The range is wide—from Atlantic-influenced coasts to inland plateaus and higher-altitude valleys—so the styles you’ll see on wine lists can shift a lot from one region to the next.

 Notable Wine Regions

-• Rioja – Spain’s most iconic wine region, known for aging red wines made primarily from Tempranillo.
-Divided into Rioja Alta, Rioja Alavesa, and Rioja Oriental.
+- Rioja – Spain’s most iconic wine region, known for oak-aged reds built around Tempranillo and divided into Rioja Alta, Rioja Alavesa, and Rioja Oriental.
+For a fuller overview of styles and sub-regions, see our Rioja Wine guide

-• Ribera del Duero – Produces bold, structured reds from Tempranillo grapes grown along the Duero River.
+- Ribera del Duero – Produces structured reds from Tempranillo (Tinto Fino), typically with darker fruit and firm tannins, grown along the Duero River

-• Jerez (Sherry) – In Andalusia, this region is dedicated to fortified wines, ranging from dry Fino to sweet Pedro Ximénez.
+- Jerez (Sherry) – In Andalusia, dedicated to fortified wines ranging from bone-dry Fino/Manzanilla styles through Amontillado and Oloroso to sweet Pedro Ximénez; see our Andalusia Wine guide

 Grape Varieties